 David Kazhdan is an Israeli mathematician born in Moscow, professor at the Hebrew University of Jerusalem and Harvard University.
 He published his first scientific article while at school, defended his Ph.D. thesis at the Lomonosov Moscow State University before the appointed time.
 Kazhdan is rightfully considered one of the best scientists of Gelfand's mathematical school. he is 2012 Israel Prize in Mathematics and 2020 Shaw Prize winner.

-Igor Krichever is a Russian and American mathematician, a leading researcher at the L.D.
-Landau Institute for Theoretical Physics of Russian Academy of Sciences, a professor at the Skolkovo Institute of Science and Technology, the Higher School of Economics and Columbia University.
+Igor Krichever is a Russian and American mathematician, professor of Skolkovo Institute of Science and Technology, a leading researcher at the L.D.
+Landau Institute for Theoretical Physics of Russian Academy of Sciences, professor of the Higher School of Economics and Columbia University.
 Krichever is studying algebraic geometry and mathematical physics.

 Alexander Kuznetsov is a Russian mathematician, a leading researcher at the Steklov Mathematical Institute of the Russian Academy of Sciences.
 He works in algebraic geometry and derived categories of coherent sheaves.
 In 2008, Kuznetsov became a laureate of the European Mathematical Society Prize.
 He made a speech at the International Congress of Mathematicians in Seoul in 2014.